cmfg/LearnOpenData/MandatoryReadings.md

 List of mandatory readings
 ==

 *[OpenDataResources.md](https://github.com/cmfg/LearnOpenData/blob/master/OpenDataResources.md) is an extensive list of resources on open data.
 Reading all of them is facultative.
-You will find below the required readings to prepare for the Septembre 12 class.
+You will find below the mandatory readings to prepare for the Septembre 12 class.
 French version below!*

 ### What's the definition and legal framework of open data ?
 * [G8 Open Data Charter - 2013](https://www.gov.uk/government/publications/open-data-charter/g8-open-data-charter-and-technical-annex)